MurdoMaclachlan/oscr/docs/source/configuration.rst

      - The number of units of time old a comment must be before it will be deleted.
 This is set to 1 by default.
 I would recommend a minimum cutoff of 15 minutes, in case the u/transcribersofreddit bot has lag and doesn't register your comment in time.
    * - cutoffUnit
      - Integer
      - The unit of time used for the cutoff, converted into seconds.
-This is set to 3600 (1 hour) by default.
+Set to 3600 (1 hour) by default.
+   * - debug
+     - Boolean
+     - If set to True, OSCR will log obsolete comments, but not actually delete them.
+Set to False by default.
    * - limit
      - Integer
      - The number of comments the program will check through on your profile; i.e. how far back it will go.
 This is set to 100 by default and can go to a maximum of 1000 (converted to None by the program), due to Reddit's API limits.